-Environmental
+We hired a new staff member to assist our team in operating a six-day roster.

-- We hired a new staff member to assist our team in operating a six-day roster. - A new cremator was installed, replacing a previous model installed in 1966.
-The new model will provide a more efficient service. - We received a power take-off mower from the Historic Village to help maintain our grounds, and to be on hand should our main mower be defective.
+A new cremator was installed, replacing a previous model installed in 1966.
+The new model will provide a more efficient service.

-SIGNIFICANT CAPITAL PROJECTS 2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Key Variance Explanations for 2020 Convert cremator to natural gas and put in gas line 110 79 31 Border restrictions associated with COVID-19 caused unforeseen storage costs.
+SIGNIFICANT CAPITAL PROJECTS 2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Convert cremator to natural gas and put in gas line 110 79 31 Border restrictions associated with COVID-19 caused unforeseen storage costs.
 Delayed delivery also resulted in higher than budgeted project management costs.
-Budget carried forward to 2021 FY.
-Delayed delivery as a result of border restrictions associated with COVID-19.
 Various capital renewals 69 39 31 Additional spend required for unforeseen utility renewals, including commercial dishwasher and weedeater.
-Minor variance.
 New cremator and cremator improvements 110 0 110 Delayed delivery caused final costs for this project to be deferred from 2020 FY.
-Purchase costs for the new cremator higher than anticipated.